zacksmash/fortify-ui/README.md

 ### Password Confirmation
 To enable the password confirmation feature, you'll need to visit the **FortifyUI** service provider and uncomment the `Fortify::confirmPasswordView()` feature.
 This allows you to attach the `password.confirm` middleware to any of your routes, which is handled by the `password-confirm.blade.php` file.

+<a name="presets"></a>
+## FortifyUI Presets

+**FortifyUI** encourges you fork this repository and make your own presets, with your favorite frontend libraries and frameworks.
+To give you an idea of what that looks like, please take a look at [*FortifyUIkit*](https://github.com/zacksmash/fortify-ui).

 ## License